 Fortunately, the IE Developer Tools keep getting better with every generation, and for this issue in particular, the Emulation tab turned out to be a lifesaver, giving me the info I needed to locate and correct the problem, along with links to documentation to better understand the underlying settings.
 So the next time you run into an issue, just hit F12, and see what you can find!

 Did you find this post useful?
-How about using the Share button above to pass it along to friends and colleagues?
+Please pass it along to friends and colleagues!
 And I welcome your comments and experiences in the comments section below.